rreece/rreece.github.io/outline-of-philosophy/invitation.md

 one that is sympathetic to a sense of real progress in science and philosophy in general.
-An important central set of ideas in these outlines is philosophical *naturalism*, which will be roughly defined bellow.
+An important central set of ideas in these outlines is philosophical *naturalism*, which will be roughly defined below.

 What is philosophy of science?